 Nightingale College offers two scholarships for eligible applicants, the Future of Nursing Scholarship and the Joining Forces Scholarship:

 Future of Nursing Scholarship

 The Future of Nursing Scholarship (FNS) program is designed to recognize academic excellence and community service among learners pursuing a degree in nursing at Nightingale College following high school graduation.
-Click here to download the Future of Nursing Scholarship Information Packet that includes scholarship information and requirements, the checklist, and the FNS Application Form .
+Click here view more information about the Future of Nursing Scholarship, including scholarship information and requirements, the checklist, and the FNS Application Form .